jhanani29/Linkitone-projects/README.md

  This project takes location data from GPS and sends message to respective person.
 This project can be used for monitoring the location of the asserts.

  Circuit description:
-     1.Connect SIM card in the sim holder and also connect GSM antenna.
+     1.Connect SIM card in the sim holder and also connect GSM antenna. <br>
-     2.Connect the GPS.
+     2.Connect the GPS. <br>
-     3.Edit the "con" number.
+     3.Edit the "con" number. <br>
-     4. load the code.
+     4. load the code. <br>
 <h6> <b> Program file: gpsandgsm </h6> </b>